French art: Gothic

 The earliest full manuscripts with French Gothic illustrations date to the middle of the 13th century.
 Many such illuminated manuscripts were royal bibles, although psalters also included illustrations; the Parisian Psalter of Saint Louis, dating from 1253 to 1270, features 78 full-page illuminations in tempera paint and gold leaf.

-Iluluminated manuscripts flourished especially in the 15th century, thanks to the many ducal courts that rose to power in France at the time.
-In the 15th century, these precious painted books were usually made by Flemish painters from the Burgundian Netherlands (then under the French rule of the dukes of Burgundy) or French painters in the service of the main princely courts (the king's court in Paris, but also the ducal courts of Burgundy, Anjou, Berry, Bourbon, Orléans and Brittany).
+Illuminated manuscripts flourished especially in the 15th century, thanks to the many ducal courts that rose to power in France at the time.
+In the 15th century, these precious painted books were usually made by Flemish painters from the Burgundian Netherlands or French painters in the service of the main princely courts (the king's court in Paris, but also the ducal courts of Burgundy, Anjou, Berry, Bourbon, Orléans and Brittany).
 The king of Sicily and duke of Anjou, René was himself a writer of courtly love novels and asked the best artists to decorate his own writings with elaborate paintings, such as the Livre du cœur d'Amour épris illuminated by Barthélémy d'Eyck.
 The Limbourg brothers were responsible for the Très riches heures du duc de Berry, considered the masterpiece of International gothic manuscripts, made for the Duke of Berry, king Charles V's brother.